Mambouna/pgturbo/doc/builtins.rst

         :param kwargs: Any further named arguments will be given to callback as keyword arguments when called.

+                       Note that the keyword `absolute` is reserved and won't be passed on.

     .. method:: schedule_interval(callback, interval, *args, **kwargs)

         Schedule `callback` to be called repeatedly.

+        Calling with ``absolute=True`` will schedule the callback such that it will not be affected by timescale.

         :param callback: A callable (usually a function you wrote).
         :param interval: The interval in seconds between calls to `callback`.